myvickyvu4499/Tableau-exercises/README.md

 * Thich time of the day is generally busier

 ## Dataset 3: Motor Corporation Sales Data
-This exercise is to clean the data using Tableau Builder and develop multiple dashboards including performance, financial, operations and forcasting of the Motor Corporation.
+This exercise is to clean the data using Tableau Prep Builder and develop multiple dashboards including performance, financial, operations and forcasting of the Motor Corporation.